Writing Great Website Content

 - Pink = Informational and structural content.

 - Basically, anything that is helping to guide the content doc.
 This includes names of pages, names of sections, and general information such as tips and tricks.
-Nothing in pink will actually go onto the website.
+Nothing in Pink will actually go onto the website.

 - Black = Confirmed website content